 - Nurse professional development (NPD) specialists

 - Nursing education coordinators

 - Clinical competency coordinators

-NPDs may also help educate nurses transitioning to another role or specialty.
+Nurse professional development (NPD) specialists provide education, coaching and training to facilitate the professional development of clinical staff.
+Their work can be instrumental in helping young nurses advance in their careers.
+They may also help nurses transition to another role or specialty.
 As learning facilitators, they create and implement educational opportunities that promote knowledge retention and competence.
 The NPD specialty is recognized by the American Nurses Association (ANA) and has its own scope and standards of practice.

 Nurse Educator Career Options and Outlook

 Nurses, in general, are in high demand.
 Though the U.S. Bureau of Labor Statistics (BLS) does not offer data specifically on nurse educators, it does report that advanced practice nurses — who, like nurse educators, require an advanced degree — will see a 40% job growth between 2021 and 2031.
 This is substantially higher than the 5% average growth the BLS projects for the job market as a whole.